TobbeTripitaka/agrid/README.md

 Using pip:
 `pip install agrid` or `pip3 install agrid`

-Set up an envirinment for the installation.
+Set up an environment for the installation.
 Use e.g. [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) to set up your environment.
 For more complex isnallations, have a look at [pipenv](https://pipenv.readthedocs.io/en/latest/) or [poetry](https://poetry.eustace.io).

 OSX users can set up an environment directely in conda.